-The Master’s is a one-year selective programme open to both Dutch and international students (taught in English) that culminates in an LL.M. issued by the Amsterdam Law School.
-It paves the way for admission to the Dutch bar and judiciary (the so-called ‘civiel effect’ of the Master) provided certain additional criteria are met (see Admission requirements further on).
+The Master’s is a one-year selective programme open to both Dutch and international students (taught in English) that culminates in an LLM issued by the Amsterdam Law School.
+It paves the way for admission to the Dutch bar and judiciary (the so-called ‘civiel effect’ of the Master) provided certain additional criteria are met (see Application and admission requirements further on).

 The Master in Law and Finance is an intensive full-time programme, which includes active in-class participation and written assignments on both law and finance topics.
 We prefer applicants who are determined to focus on this Master for one year.

 Since 1 October 2018, Alessio Pacces is professor of Law and Finance at the Amsterdam Law School and the Amsterdam Business School.
 Alessio is also the new director of the Amsterdam Center for Law and Economics.
 From 2012 until 2018, he was professor of Law and Finance at the Erasmus School of Law and the Director of the European Master in Law and Economics.
 ‘I believe that change is necessary to maintain vision’.
 Alessio joined Erasmus School of Law in 2006, where he obtained his PhD in Law and Economics (cum laude) in 2008 and subsequently worked as assistant professor and associate professor.
 Previously, he was a senior researcher at the Italian Central Bank (Banca d’Italia) and worked for the Italian Securities Authority (Consob) and the Italian financial police (Guardia di Finnaza).